Ai Weiwei: Circle of Animals/Zodiac Heads

 (2011) Circle of Animals/Zodiac Heads are sculptures of zodiac animals inspired by the water clock-fountain at the Old Summer Palace.

 Belongings of Ye Haiyan

 (2013) Ye Haiyan's (叶海燕) Belongings is a collaborative piece between Ai Weiwei and Ye Haiyan.
 Ye, also referred to as "Hooligan Sparrow", is an activist for women's rights and sex worker's rights.
 After consistent surveillance and harassment for her outspoken activism as chronicled in Nanfu Wang's documentary Hooligan Sparrow, Haiyan and her daughter were met with multiple evictions in various cities and ultimately ended up on the side of the road with all of their belongings and no place to go.
-Ai Weiwei was able to help them financially and included this piece in his exhibition "According to What?".
+Ai Weiwei was able to help them financially and included this piece in his exhibition "According to What?"
 The display consists of four walls which display pictures of Haiyan, her daughter, and their life's belongings that they packed quickly prior to their first eviction.
 In the center, Ai recreated their belongings before they were confiscated.
-The whole arrangement demonstrates the realities of publicly speaking out against injustices in China.